wojdyr/fityk/doc/fit.rst

 Uncertainty of Parameters
 -------------------------

+(It is easier for me to find a quote than to express it myself).

 From the book J. Wolberg, *Data Analysis Using the Method of Least Squares: Extracting the Most Information from Experiments*, Springer, 2006, p.50:

    (...) we turn to the task of determining the uncertainties associated